Hiyashi Chuka is the perfect meal on a hot day!

 Instructions

-Chop sliced ham or Canadian bacon and prepare other toppings if using.
+Chop sliced ham or Canadian bacon into bite size pieces, set aside.

 Combine dressing ingredients.

-If the noodles are stuck together, rinse with cold water, shake off extra water and add to salad.
+If the noodles are stuck together, rinse with cold water, shake off extra water and add to the salad bowl.

 *If you can't find tsuyu tennen soup base or are allergic to fish, you can make a close substitute: 3 tablespoons soy sauce (or soy sauce alternative), 2 teaspoon sake or mirin, 1 teaspoon sugar, 1 teaspoon seasoned rice vinegar, adjust to taste.